Azealia Banks: 2017–present: Icy Colors Change and upcoming projects

 In early 2017, Banks launched her online store, CheapyXO.
 The site features artist merchandise from Banks as well as original skin care products.
 The site also includes "CheapyXO Radio" which links to a playlist curated by Banks herself.
-Banks would later relaunch the site in 2020 to include her podcast, Cheapy's Two Cents, as well as, "Botantica XO", which is composed of spiritual items.
+Banks would later relaunch the site in 2020 to include her podcast, Cheapy's Two Cents.

 Banks announced that her next project will be Fantasea II: The Second Wave, a follow-up to 2012 mixtape Fantasea.
 On June 5, 2017, Banks released the song "Chi Chi" intended to be the lead single from Business & Pleasure, however, it was later demoted to a stand-alone single.
 On June 26, 2017, Banks released the promotional single, "Escapades", from the upcoming album Fantasea II: The Second Wave.
 After a yearlong hiatus from touring, Banks returned to New York City to embark on a North American tour with 20 dates across the U.S. and Canada.
 The tour began on October 4 in Chicago and concluded on October 31 in San Francisco.
 Banks also performed across Europe in a handful of shows during 2017.

 It was announced in 2015 that Banks would make her acting debut as the main character in the RZA-directed musical drama film Coco (now known as Love Beats Rhymes).
 The film was officially released on December 1, 2017.

 On January 31, 2018, Banks announced that she had signed a US$1 million record deal with Entertainment One.
 On March 9, 2018, she released "Movin' On Up" to iTunes and other streaming platforms as the second promotional single from Fantasea II: The Second Wave.
 The song was previously featured in the 2017 film Love Beats Rhymes which Banks starred in.
 In March 2018, she announced that the first official single from her forthcoming album would be "Anna Wintour".
 It was released on April 6, 2018, and the official music video for the single was released on May 24, 2018.
 On July 6, a second single, "Treasure Island", was released.
 In November, Banks announced on her Instagram account that she would release the Christmas-themed EP Icy Colors Change on December 7.
 A demo of the title track was released in December 2017.
 The project was released on December 19 after several delays, with a promotional single, "What Are You Doing New Year's Eve?", released on December 13.
 Another promotional single from Fantasea II: The Second Wave, "Playhouse", was released exclusively on SoundCloud on April 12, 2019.
 Banks first teased the track back in 2016 by playing the entire song on the live streaming app, Periscope.